evrythng/reactor-testing/README.md

 machine, and simulates one of the possible types of events that a Reactor script can receive.

+See [_Reactor_](https://developers.evrythng.com/docs/reactor) in the EVRYTHNG documentation to learn more about Reactor.

 ## How to use